2hwk/Q2K/README.md

 ## Description
 ```
 Q2K Keymap Parser
 ver.
-1.0.1.a4 (Pre-Alpha)
+1.0.2.a1 (Pre-Alpha)
 by 2Cas (c) 2018
 ```

-Q2K Keymap Parser
-ver.
-1.0.1.a2 (Pre-Alpha)
-by 2Cas (c) 2018

 For parsing keymaps from QMK Firmware style keymap.c files to Keyplus YAML format.
 !!!
-EXTREMELY PRE-ALPHA AND WIP !!!
+PRE-ALPHA AND WIP !!!

 ## Requirements

 Requires: `python3-pip` `python3-tkinter` `avr-gcc`
           `pyyaml` `pyparsing` `termcolor`

-Tested on bash on Windows 10 (q2k-cli ONLY) and Ubuntu Linux
+Tested on bash on Windows 10 and Ubuntu Linux
+(Bash on Windows 10 only supports q2k-cli)

 ## Setup